Internet Explorer 4: MSHTML

 MSHTML (Trident) was a layout engine introduced with IE4.
 It was designed as a software component to allow software developers to easily add web browsing functionality to their own applications.
 It presents a COM interface for accessing and editing web pages in any COM-supported environment, like C++ and .NET.
 For instance, the WebBrowser control can be added to a C++ program and MSHTML can then be used to access the page currently displayed in the web browser and retrieve element values.
 Events from the WebBrowser control can also be captured.
 MSHTML functionality becomes available by connecting the file mshtml.dll to the software project.

 Browser Helper Object

 A Browser Helper Object (BHO) is a DLL module designed as a plugin for Internet Explorer 4.0, and provides added functionality.
 Most BHOs are loaded once by each new instance of Internet Explorer.

+Others

+Internet Explorer 4 is one of the earliest browsers to support UCS-2 and UTF-8.

 System requirements

 Adoption capability overview

-Internet Explorer 4.0 had support for Windows 3.1x, Windows 95, Windows 98, Windows NT 3.51, and Windows NT 4.0 (Service Pack 3 or later).
-Version 4.0 was included in the first release of Windows 98, although the second edition included IE5.
-HP-UX, Solaris, and Mac OS were also supported.
 IE4 supported 68k Macs, although this was dropped in Internet Explorer 4.5.

 Windows

-For Windows, Initially Windows 95 or above, 16MB of RAM, 11MB of disk space (minimum for install).
+For Windows, 16MB of RAM, 11MB of disk space (minimum for install).
+The 16-bit version required a 486, 12 MB of RAM (or 16 MB for Java support), and 25 MB of disk space.